-The idea that Tommy's children had been threatened with beheading cut no ice with Mr Neill at all.
+The idea that Tommy's children had been threatened with beheading cut no ice with Mr Neil at all.
 He responded with, "We did find your birth certificate, you were born Stephen Christopher Yaxley Lennon in Luton 1982."

-Now, bearing in mind that Tommy had just told him he used aliases because of death threats, was it just sheer stupidity of Mr Neill to broadcast to the Islamic world the full name and year of birth on his birth certificate?
+Now, bearing in mind that Tommy had just told him he used aliases because of death threats, was it just sheer stupidity of Mr Neil to broadcast to the Islamic world the full name and year of birth on his birth certificate?
 Can anyone recollect another example of a BBC guest with credible death threats against them and their children having his full name and date of birth announced to the wider world?

 No, I don't think it was stupidity.
 It was deliberately done in order to help enable the murder of Tommy Robinson, who the BBC Leftists hate with a passion.
 This is more than impartial reporting or bias, it is a genuine desire to help people who wish to kill Tommy, to do just that.